martinda/external-workspace-manager/README.md

 3. It allows jobs which are NOT linked, triggered, or in a pipeline, to share or reuse the same workspace
 4. The workspace path can be computed with a user configurable template
 5. It supports the Folder plugin
-6. It supports multiple NFS volumes
+6. It supports multiple physical disks

 Contrary to the [Shared workspace plugin](https://wiki.jenkins-ci.org/display/JENKINS/Shared+workspace+plugin)